Carbon-Enhanced Metal-Poor star candidates from BP/RP Spectra in $Gaia$ DR3: Introduction

-It is thought that CEMP-$s$ stars, which are more common at [Fe/H]$>$--3.0, are the result of chemical enrichment by mass-transfer events from (post-)asymptotic giant branch (AGB) stars \citep{Lugaro2012,Placco2013}.
+It is thought that CEMP-$s$ stars, which are more common at [Fe/H] $>$ --3.0, are the result of chemical enrichment by mass-transfer events from (post-)asymptotic giant branch (AGB) stars \citep{Lugaro2012,Placco2013}.
 This hypothesis is strongly supported by the high rate of binarity among CEMP-$s$ stars \citep{McClure1990,Preston2001,Lucatello2005,Bisterzo2010,Abate2015,Hansen2016,Jorissen2016}.
 In fact, binarity rates as high as 82\% have been reported for CEMP-$s$ stars \citep{Hansen2016}.

-On the other hand, CEMP-no stars are not typically in binary systems, and therefore are not likely to have experienced a mass-transfer event \citep{Starkenburg2014,Hansen2016a,Arentsen2019}.
+On the other hand, CEMP-no stars have a lower rate of binarity than CEMP-$s$ stars, thus are less likely to have experienced a mass-transfer event \citep{Starkenburg2014,Hansen2016a,Arentsen2019}.
 Hence, CEMP-no stars likely formed from an ISM that was already carbon enhanced.
-Given their low metallicity and increasing frequency at lower metallicities, it is thought that these stars are truly ancient stars, and were primarily enriched by the first generation of stars.
-It has been suggested that the first stars may have had high rotation rates, which would lead to large carbon production \citep{Chiappini2006,Meynet2006}.
-Furthermore, it is possible that the first stars exploded as faint supernovae, which also overproduce carbon \citep{Umeda2003,Nomoto2013,Tominaga2014}.
+Given their low metallicity and increasing frequency at lower metallicities, it is thought that these are truly ancient, and were primarily enriched by the first generations of stars.
+It has been suggested that massive first stars may have had high rotation rates, which would lead to large carbon production \citep{Chiappini2006,Meynet2006}.
+Furthermore, it is possible that the first stars exploded as faint supernovae, which also overproduce carbon \citep{Umeda2003,Nomoto2013,Tominaga2014}. \citet{Yoon2016} have associated CEMP-no stars with their Morphological Groups III and II, respectively, corresponding to these two primary carbon-production sources.